flatten-official/devops/README.md

 - Reauthenticate : `gcloud auth revoke` and then `gcloud auth login`

-- Deploy dispath file (:warning: Ensure you set the CLI to the appropriate project !!): `gcloud app deploy dispatch.yaml`
+- Deploy dispatch file (:warning: Ensure you set the CLI to the appropriate project !!): `gcloud app deploy dispatch.yaml`